pbernal-opswerks/CaseStudy_Observability/README.md

+#  Documentations
+- See the [K8s Documentation](k8s/README.md) for more details
+- See the [Jenkins Documentation](Tools-Documentation/Jenkins/README.md) for more details
+- See the [Prometheus & Grafana Documentation](Tools-Documentation/Prometheus-Grafana/README.md) for more details
+- See the [Splunk Documentation](Tools-Documentation/Splunk/README.md) for more details
+- See the [Grafana-Dashboard Documentation](Grafana-Dashboard/README.md) for more details

+# Ops Simulation Runbook
+- See the [Runbook Documentation](Runbook/README.md) for more details

 # Todo WebApp (Flask)

 This project is a **Flask-based Todo WebApp** with integrated **SQLAlchemy ORM**, **Prometheus metrics**, and **structured logging** for observability.